 Though this salad is absolutely EASY to make, the prep time is slightly longer than normal salads because we want the crab and cucumbers really thin.
 Be patient, it will be worth it.

-- Make spicy mayo– In a medium bowl, whisk together the mayonnaise, vinegar, pepper, sugar, Sriracha, and salt until creamy for the spicy mayo dressing.
+- Make spicy mayo– In a medium bowl, whisk together the ingredients for the Spicy Mayo dressing, or use store-bought spicy mayo.

 - Cut cucumber– Julienne cucumbers thinly, in my opinion, the thinner you cut the cucumber, the better the salad.